Presbyopia / Blended Vision surgery for reading

 The choice of procedure will depend on your age, prescription and personal preferences.

-Focus Clinic is a specialist clinic in the treatment of age-related reading problems.
-Mr. David Allamby, our chief surgeon, was the first to perform the pioneering Blended Vision procedure in the UK in January 2003.
+Focus Clinic is a specialist clinic for the treatment of age-related reading problems.
+Mr David Allamby, our chief surgeon, was the first to perform the pioneering Blended Vision procedure in the UK in January 2003.
 He has performed Blended Vision for longer than any other UK surgeon.

 Contact us today on 0207 307 8250 to find out if you are suitable for presbyopia surgery for reading glasses or click the button below if you are interested in a consultation.